segmentio/segment-docs/src/partners/subscriptions.md

 Segment handles cacheing these values on our mobile SDKs and client-side analytics.js library and sending the values on subsequent calls.
 Our server-side libraries rely on the customer creating either the `anonymousId` or `userId` and passing this in on each call.

-Read more about our unique Id’s [here](https://segment.com/blog/a-brief-history-of-the-uuid/).
+Read more about our unique Id's [here](https://segment.com/blog/a-brief-history-of-the-uuid/).

 ### Do you have semantic events?